 The live ingest to a streaming end point comprises the following steps:

-A live encoder pushes live feeds to a media processing entity (e.g. streaming origin server )
+A live streaming entity pushes live feeds to a media processing entity (e.g. streaming origin server )

 The media processing entities handle additional live streaming processing such as formatting, cloud DVR, security, scalability, and redundancy.
 Alternative media processing functions in the entity could handle more advanced conversions and operations.